 Federation International de Gymnastique (FIG)

-Acrobatics has existed in some form for millennia and predates the organised Gymnastics found in Ancient Greece and Rome.
+Acrobatics has existed in some form for millennia and predates the organized Gymnastics found in Ancient Greece and Rome.
 Bronze Age art depicts primitive forms of Acrobatics, most notably bull-leaping – somersaulting over a bull found in ancient cultures with traditions of bull worship.
 Both of Homer’s epic literary works The Iliad and The Odyssey contain frequent references to Acrobatics.
 Likewise, China has had a tradition of Acrobatics since the Han Dynasty, when Acrobatics were part of harvest festivals, and art from the Wei Dynasty depicts hand-balancing.
 Acrobatics as entertainment was also found in Ancient Greece, where it was a key part of social events known as symposiums.

 Acrobatics as entertainment for the upper class continued as a maintain of European courts during the Middle Ages, when troupes of acrobats, tumblers and jugglers would travel from town to town to put on displays in early circuses.
 Handstands and other Gymnastics skills were typical feats of the circus „strongman“.
 Acrobatics and tumbling were an important skill through the vaudeville era, because of their immensely value as entertainment.

 In the early 20th century, two directions emerged in the development of Acrobatics.
 The first was Acrobatics on the apparatus (trapezes, ropes, etc.), which remain a fixture of circus performances.
 The second was tumbling and pyramids.
 They were initially used only to show the efficiency of the human body, but later they evolved into a competitive sport.
-In the Soviet era, packed stadiums watched mass Gymnastics displays with hundreds of acrobats working together to form complex figures, including giant human pyramids, a practise which can still be seen at North Korea’s Arirang Festival.
+In the Soviet era, packed stadiums watched mass Gymnastics displays with hundreds of acrobats working together to form complex figures, including giant human pyramids, a practice which can still be seen at North Korea’s Arirang Festival.